microsoft/PowerToys/doc/releases/0.39.0/tests-checklist-enrico.md

  - [x] turn on all the module, all module are now working
  - [x] restart PT and verify that all module are still on in the settings page and they are actually working

-**Elevated app notification:**
- - run PT as a user
- - open an elevated app (i.e. Task Manager)
- - shift-drag the elevated app window
- - [x] verify that a notification appears
- - restart PT as admin
- - shift-drag the elevated app window
- - [x] verify the notification doesn't appear

 ## Color Picker
 * Enable the Color Picker in settings and ensure that the hotkey brings up Color Picker
   - [x] when PowerToys is running unelevated on start-up